Top interview tips for mums returning to work

 Many employers recruit people they know or have met through networking or connections.
 Stay-at-home parents are sometimes out of the networking loop and need to make or re-establish their connections.
 So if you are considering going back to work, why not join a professional group or association and go to meetings once a month?
 This way you will be staying abreast of changes in the industry and may even discover opportunities to do some freelance jobs that work with your schedule.
 Also why not consider getting a subscription to professional journals to re-familiarise yourself with industry trends………?

-So, what have you been doing since your last role?
+How to answer “what have you been doing since your last role?”

 You need to be ready to answer the question “So what have you been doing since your last role?”
 In anticipation of starting your job search you should consider volunteering as a way of updating your skills and establishing professional contacts.
 This could for example involve writing an article for a newspaper/website, joining committees of local charities or getting involved in the Parent Teacher Association………..the possibilities are endless.
 Don’t apologise for you time out of the workplace…instead focus on the work-related skills you’ve developed during your time away from the office.

 Remember, most professional women re-enter the workforce through their own contacts.
 Don’t be afraid to let people know that you are looking to rejoin the workforce and don’t underestimate anyone in your network.
+Mums and dads at the school gate can be valuable sources of information.
 Attitude is key here – you need to be positive and enthusiastic to create a favourable impression.
 Don’t overlook the obvious – contact your old employer.
 If you had built up a strong track record with them they will be either keen to rehire you or will help put you in contact with others that may be in a position to help.

 Employers, particularly in the SME sector where the economic environment is very tough, may be concerned about conflicting priorities and will need to be assured that you had good child care arrangements in place.
 I suggest pro-actively addressing this issue, explaining that you have childcare arrangements and backup systems in place which gives you great flexibility.